CPK Insurance

 • The Connecticut Insurance Department regulates the market, so quote comparisons should account for admitted carrier options and policy forms available in the state.

-• Because Connecticut’s market is above the national average in the data provided, firms often compare professional liability, general liability, cyber liability, and business owners policy options together rather than separately.
+• Because Connecticut’s market is above the national average, firms often compare professional liability, general liability, cyber liability, and business owners policy options together rather than separately.

 Get Your Architect Insurance Quote in Connecticut